Tetrasomy X: Presentation

 The psychological and behavioural phenotype of tetrasomy X is understudied.
 Some reports describe girls and women with tetrasomy X as generally placid and pleasant, while others report emotional lability and inappropriate behaviour.
-Family background and environment has a significant impact on behaviour, and cases with severe behavioural dysfunction frequently have similarly dysfunctional unaffected relatives.
+Family background and environment have a significant impact on behaviour, and cases with severe behavioural dysfunction frequently have similarly dysfunctional unaffected relatives.
 Expressive language delays and executive dysfunction are common heralds of behavioural issues, due to the difficulties they cause for educational, vocational, and social functioning.
 In both men and women X-chromosome polysomy is known to be associated with psychosis, and a case is known of a girl with tetrasomy X and childhood-onset schizophrenia.
 Parent reports describe children and young adults who are generally pleasant and affectionate yet shy, and have issues relating to temper tantrums, mood swings, and frustration at an inability to communicate.

 Tetrasomy X can interfere with pubertal development.
 Of the adult women recorded with tetrasomy X, half have had normal pubertal development with menarche at an appropriate age, while the other half have had some form of pubertal dysfunction such as primary amenorrhea, irregular menstrual cycles, or incomplete development of secondary sex characteristics.
 Premature ovarian failure, or early menopause, has been recorded.
 In trisomy X, premature menopause has occurred between the ages of 19 and 40, while in tetrasomy X, it has been recorded as young as 15.
 In tetrasomy X as for other causes of premature menopause or incomplete puberty, some writers have recommended hormone replacement therapy.
 Fertility in tetrasomy X is possible.
 In the first discussion of the phenomenon, three cases have been reported of women bearing children.
 One woman had two children, one with a normal chromosome complement and the other with Down syndrome.
 Two women had one child each; one had a daughter with normal chromosomes, while the other had a stillbirth with an omphalocele.
 An additional woman was reported as having three children, all with normal chromosomes.